FeanorTheElf/he-ring/examples/bfv_impl_v2/Readme.md

 #     );
 }
 ```
-There are two little quirks here, which I hope to address in a future version of HE-Ring.
-In particular, we currently have to sort the RNS factors belonging to `q`, and we choose RNS factors having 56 bits (while `zn_64::Zn` would support 57 bits).
-These choices are currently needed to avoid issues with RNS conversions, which we will consider soon.

 Once we have this, key-generation, encryption and decryption can actually be implemented exactly as before.
 It might be possible to optimize decryption somewhat (leveraging the RNS representation), but we skip that here.
 Instead, we will use similar (but more impactful) techniques when implementing homomorphic multiplication.